aninda-codaemon/soumitro-pages/SOT-1049/search-results/README.md

 			* if mobile - duration is decreased
 	   * socialPromise - animation on progress bar
-	* waits for socialPromise animation to finish before showing element: .complete setInterval function - default loading state of icons changes to various social media icons.		* once all icons are displayed (not in their default loading state) - showNextModal() is called
+	* waits for socialPromise animation to finish before showing element: .complete setInterval function - default loading state of icons changes to various social media icons
+		* once all icons are displayed (not in their default loading state) - showNextModal() is called
 * reportReadyForDownload() - function binded to the third (3rd) modal {} in modals []
 	* trackNL tracks when modal is viewed
 	* variables are defined (jquery selectors)